If you ever had to throw out a half-full container of spoiled sour cream, you know how that feels.

 Here’s what I’m talking about:

-Using frozen and thawed sour cream as a dip or topping isn’t a good idea.
-The altered texture will make the eating experience not nearly as pleasurable as it is with fresh sour cream.
+Using frozen and thawed sour cream in a dip or topping isn’t a good idea.
+They will neither look pretty nor taste good.
+For these, use fresh sour cream.

 How To Freeze Sour Cream

 The process is super straightforward at takes only a couple of minutes to go through.
 Here’s how it goes:

 - Stir the sour cream using a whisk to make the texture even.